 The information IIE/CIES transmits includes a summary of the review criteria, data on the pool of applications and recommended candidates for the country/program, including the candidates' overall rating and review criteria ratings agreed upon during the discussion, and justifications for candidates who have had previous Fulbright Scholar awards.

 The U.S. embassy or Fulbright Commission subsequently convenes an in-country review and proposes candidates for funding to the U.S. Department of State.
-Depending on the country, the in-country review may also include conferring with proposed host institution(s) on feasibility and interest.

 About the final selection of grantees